 We found that only 34% wanted to include travel coverage as part of their benefits selection.
 Could the global pandemic play a role in this?
 Or maybe employers aren’t aware that adding travel coverage under an Extended Health Benefit is quite inexpensive?

 We noticed that employers with no previous benefits experience are curious about non-traditional insurance coverage.
-By selecting reasonable costs along with high-cost medical and drug protection, they were searching for Catastrophic Hybrid coverage.
+By selecting reasonable costs along with high-cost medical and drug protection, they were searching for Catastrophic Health coverage with a Health Care Spending Account (HCSA).
 And by choosing to keep costs reasonable as well as provide Health and Dental coverage, they were quite possibly searching for a Health Care Spending Account.
 They just didn’t know it yet!

 After reviewing the information, we believe that a lot of small business owners are not quite sure how to build an effective benefits plan that meets their goals.
 And for good reason!
 There is an extensive amount of knowledge and information that goes into creating and implementing a benefits plan.
 Which is where expertise from advisors and Third Party Administrators such as BBD is paramount to success.